term7/RaspberryPi-USB-Privacy-Gadget/README.md

 ## 08 RANDOM MAC ADDRESS

 By default, modern Raspberry Pi OS uses *NetworkManager* to handle network interfaces, DHCP, and Wi-Fi settings.
-To enhance privacy and prevent tracking, we will configure *NetworkManager’s* built-in MAC address randomization.
+To improve privacy and reduce the risk of tracking, we will enable *NetworkManager’s* built-in MAC address randomization feature.

 #### 1. Enable MAC Address Randomization: